dannyaudian/Payroll-Indonesia/docs/defaults.md

 jkm_employer_credit_account
 ```

-Existing setups that still use the JSON fields can migrate the values to
+If you are upgrading from an older version that stored accounts in JSON fields,
-`gl_account_mappings` by running:
+you can migrate them into `gl_account_mappings` by running:

 ```bash
 bench --site your_site.local execute payroll_indonesia.setup.settings_migration.migrate_cli
 ```

-The command reads `defaults.json` and populates the table along with the legacy
+The command reads `defaults.json` and populates the table when it is empty.
-fields when they are empty.

 ### Expense accounts